-Comfort Care Homes all work on the same model – caring for two people at a time with the help of trained volunteers and nurses; providing care at no cost to patient or family.
+Comfort Care Homes all work on the same model – caring for two people at a time with the help of trained volunteers and staff; providing care at no cost to the resident or their family.
 A Hospice or Certified nursing agency supports the care with nursing, social work, and chaplain visits.
 Each Home for the Dying acts independently, choosing from the list of referred patients based on their own assessment of who has the greatest need of their help.
-When a home is interested in offering a bed to a prospective guest, the nurse of the house will come out to interview the person, bringing pictures of the house to help the person understand what the house is like.
-Tours of the home will also be available for prospective guests and their families
+When a home is interested in offering a bed to a prospective resident, the director of the house will come out to interview the person, bringing pictures of the house to help the person understand what the house is like.
+Tours of the home will also be available for prospective residents and their families

 What is the difference between Hospice and Pathway Home?

 Hospice is a certified home health agency that implements the hospice philosophy.
-The certified Hospice receives insurance reimbursement, where Pathway Home is not a certified agency, and does not receive insurance reimbursement.
-We are a Home, where the nurses, staff and volunteers are considered the guest’s “extended family,” and provide 24-hour care, seven days a week, free of charge.
+The certified Hospice receives insurance reimbursement, where Pathway Home is not an agency or facility and does not receive insurance reimbursement.
+We are a home, where the staff and volunteers are considered the resident’s “extended family,” and provide 24-hour care, seven days a week to two persons who are on services with Hospice.
 Pathway Home relies totally on the community for support.
 Our only income comes in the forms of memorials, donations, fundraising revenues, and grants.